smic29/planner_app/README.md

     }
   }
   ```
-  Basically, the controller listens for the turbo-stream before-render event then accesses the template included in that stream to update the necessary elements to keep the tab open.
+    - Basically, the controller listens for the turbo-stream before-render event then accesses the template included in that stream to update the necessary elements to keep the tab open.

   6. Test issues:
     - Since I'm running WSL, I experienced multiple issues, but these are the steps I've done:
       - `sudo apt install libnss3-dev libgdk-pixbuf2.0-dev libgtk-3-dev libxss-dev`
       - `sudo apt install libnss3`
       - `sudo apt install -y chromium-browser`
       - `sudo apt install chromium-chromedriver`

+  7. Form submit on within a turbo-frame:
+     - Had an issue arise with category edit form.
+Since it's within the index view of task, when I added a turbo stream respond on controller:
+        ```ruby
+          respond_to do |format|
+            format.html { redirect_to category_tasks_path(@category), notice: 'Category was   successfully updated.' }
+            format.turbo_stream { flash.now[:notice] = "Category Updated"
+                                    render turbo_stream: turbo_stream.update("toasts", partial: "shared/toast")
+                                  }
+          end
+        ```
+       - Submitting successfully would then not revert the turbo frame back to where it was.
+Thus, I added a stimulus controller that would refresh the frame based on the cancel link I had within the category edit view:
+      ```js
+      export default class extends Controller {
+        connect() {
+          console.log('this is connected')
+        }

+        go(e) {
+          if(e.detail.success) {
+            const frame = document.querySelector('#tasks_list')
+            const href = frame.querySelector('a')
+            frame.src = href.href
+          }
+        }
+      }
+      ```
+       - I feel like this process could be further improved, but for now (03/12/24) it works.